dzungpnguyen/ai-rationality/README.md

 # ai-rationality

-This project studies the rationality of AI by analyze how it classifies car acceptability based on certain conditions.
+This project studies the rationality of AI by analyzing how it classifies car acceptability based on certain conditions.

 ## Dataset description: